NHAS/aerohive-keygen/README.md

 Aerohive access points enable users to configure devices using a restricted command line shell.
 There is an undocumented restricted shell command `_shell` which spawns `/bin/sh` if given the correct password.

-This tool generates that password for the `AP230`, and soon the `AP130`, as those are the devices I have on hand.
+This tool generates that password for the `AP230` and `AP130`, as those are the devices I have on hand.

 # Usage